awsdocs/amazon-detective-admin-guide/doc_source/member-usage-tracking.md

 **This account's projected cost** shows a projected cost for 30 days of data for the member account across all of the behavior graphs that it contributes to\.
 The projected cost is based on the daily average volume for the member account\.

 **Important**
 This amount is a projected cost only\.
-It projects the total cost for the master account data for a typical 30\-day time period\.
+It projects the total cost for the administrator account data for a typical 30\-day time period\.
 It is based on the usage from the previous 30 days\.
 See [How Amazon Detective calculates projected cost](usage-projected-cost-calculation.md)\.